Raoul de Gaucourt: Siege of Harfleur

-Gaucourt was chosen by d'Albret and Boucicaut to help defend the town of Harfleur from the army of the English king Henry V in September 1415.
+Gaucourt was chosen by Charles I d'Albret and Marshal Boucicaut to help defend the town of Harfleur from the army of the English king Henry V in September 1415.
 Historian Juliet Barker said that they needed "an experienced and trustworthy knight to take charge of the defences".

 Gaucourt, alongside Jean d'Estouteville, refused to surrender the town.
 When Henry's troops laid siege to the town, "de Gaucourt and his men fought back with a courage and determination that won the admiration of the English chaplain".
 Gaucourt oversaw the repair of defences in the town.

 Gaucourt and members of the town council met with Henry on 17 September 1415.
 Gaucourt refused to surrender.
 However, the next day the town council offered to surrender on 22 September if the siege had not been broken by then.
 Gaucourt was unaware of this offer until he met again with Henry, but he and his fellow military commanders in the town (d'Estouteville and Guillaume de Léon) agreed to surrender.

 Gaucourt and his troops had held out for 18 days, rather than the 8 that Henry had planned for; "Henry had underestimated the determination and ingenuity of de Gaucourt and his men".
 On 22 September Gaucourt presented the town's keys to Henry.

 Gaucourt and 65 others were taken prisoner.
 Gaucourt was later released to carry a message to the Dauphin from Henry, challenging him to one-on-one combat to end the war.
 After doing so, Gaucourt "retreat[ed] to his sickbed", suffering from dysentery.